University of the Witwatersrand: Engineering and the Built Environment

-This Faculty is made up of 7 schools being: Architecture & Planning, Chemical and Metallurgical Engineering, Civil & Environmental Engineering, Construction Economics & Management, Electrical & Information Engineering, Mechanical, Industrial & Aeronautical Engineering and Mining Engineering.
+This Faculty is made up of seven schools: Architecture & Planning, Chemical and Metallurgical Engineering, Civil & Environmental Engineering, Construction Economics & Management, Electrical & Information Engineering (EIE), Mechanical, Industrial & Aeronautical Engineering and Mining Engineering.
 The faculty is based in the Chamber of Mines Building on West Campus, which houses the faculty office and the Engineering Library.
 The School of Civil & Environmental Engineering and Chemical and Metallurgical Engineering are located in the Hillman and Richard Ward Buildings on the East Campus respectively.

+The Centre for Urbanism and Built Environment Studies is hosted by the School of Architecture & Planning.

 Health Sciences

+This Faculty is based on the Wits Health Sciences Campus in Parktown.